 Mexican Toilets

-Here is the toilet, sink, and tub in a room at Hotel Isabela, a great place to stay in Mexico City.
+Here is the toilet, sink, and tub in a room at Hotel Isabela, a nice place to stay in central Mexico City just a few blocks from the Zocalo.

 Hotel Isabel